connieduong/connieduong.trivia_game/README.md

 * Create user accouts to keep track of previous games and scores.
 * Improve CSS styling such as divs, margins, create a "trivia game" logo and use "Impact" font to match the logo font.
 * Optimtized the website for moblie devices.
+* End the game before all the questions run out.
+* Display the correct answer, if the player select the wrong answer.
+* Add more questions to keep the game running longer.

+##Bugs
+ * If all question have been played, there will been an error message due to the slice function.
+ * Questions can still be answer after the winner is determined.

 ##Credit
 Some questions are from [Trivia Playing](http://www.triviaplaying.com/573-big-bang-theory.htm).